 We’ve reached a point where every enterprise needs to consider itself a target and implement robust cybersecurity protection.
 Otherwise, they are exposed to a dangerous and growing band of threat actors who put business continuity at risk.

 Major nation-state-grade cyberattacks of the 21st century

-Though most states today are guilty of using cyber tools to spy on other states, we will focus on the biggest offenders, China and Russia, and look at how the nature of their cyberattacks is evolving.
+Though most states today are guilty of using cyber tools to spy on other states, we will focus on the biggest offenders, China, Russia, and Iran, and look at how the nature of their cyberattacks is evolving.